 For both programs, RCTC establishes the minimum program requirements and program guidelines.
 In the spring of FY 2019/20 when the State issued a shelter in place order as a result of the COVID-19 pandemic, RCTC lowered the threshold of two of the program guidelines' requirements as it relates to monthly reporting.
 These changes were necessary to assist essential workers to continue their work commutes during the pandemic.
-The two areas are noted below and this temporary change has continued in FY 2021/22.
+The two areas included meeting the minimum day and occupancy requirement each month.
+The modified guidelines will remain in place through FY 2022/23 and the original guidelines will be reinstated in full on July 1, 2023.
 RCTC requires that a VanClub vanpool must:

 - 1. Transport commuters traveling to a worksite or a post-secondary educational institution. - 2.
-The driver is counted as a commuter and is unpaid and all participants are volunteers; - 3.
+The driver is counted as a commuter and is unpaid and all participants (including the driver) are volunteers; - 3.
 Commute more than 30 miles round-trip each day; - 4.
 Commute to an employer which must be located within Western Riverside County; - 5.
-Commute at least 12 or more days during a calendar month period (lowered to at least one day per month during COVID-19); - 6.
-The ratio of riders to available seats, including the driver ("occupancy") must be at least 70% when a vanpool applies to the program and the vanpool must maintain a minimum occupancy rate of 50% (lowered to 15% during COVID-19); and - 7.
+Commute at least 12 or more days during a calendar month period; - 6.
+The ratio of riders to available seats, including the driver ("occupancy") must be at least 70% when a vanpool applies to the program and the vanpool must maintain a minimum occupancy rate of 50%; and - 7.
 Permit RCTC to advertise the vanpool and the route to the general public and accept additional riders to fill empty seats.

 All vanpools that lease with private sector leasing vendor(s), apply and report directly to VanClub.
 CalVans vanpools primarily serve the agricultural and post-secondary educational markets.
-As a public transit CalVans takes provider, applications directly from the vanpool groups, leases the vehicles to those groups and reports all program statistics directly into the National Transit Database (NTD).
+As a public transit CalVans provider, takes applications directly from the vanpool groups, leases the vehicles to those groups and reports all program statistics directly into the National Transit Database (NTD).
 Many of the CalVans' agricultural vanpools do not require nor accept a subsidy from RCTC (which is provided from RCTC through CalVans).
-Although RCTC has yet to subsidize any CalVans vanpools, there has been CalVans vanpool activity in the report their transportation data to the NTD.
-The benefit to reporting into the NTD is that public agencies realize a minimum of \$2 in additional FTA Section 5307 funding for every \$1 invested/expended towards the ongoing subsidy program, two years after the reporting year.
+Although RCTC has yet to subsidize any CalVans vanpools, there has been CalVans vanpool activity in the funding for every \$1 invested/expended towards the ongoing subsidy program, two years after the reporting year.
 Some programs nationwide have claimed up to a 3:1 return in funding.

 RCTC service area.
-As a result, any FTA funding that is generated from the CalVans western county vanpool activity entered into the NTD, is provided directly to RCTC.
+As a result, any FTA funding that is generated from the CalVans Western County vanpool activity entered into the NTD, is provided directly to RCTC.

-Public transit agencies that provide ongoing subsidies to third party leased vanpools for the purpose of reducing the lease/capital costs of the vehicle, may
+Public transit agencies that provide ongoing subsidies to third party leased vanpools for the purpose of reducing the lease/capital costs of the vehicle, may report their transportation data to the NTD.
+The benefit to reporting into the NTD is that public agencies realize a minimum of \$2 in additional FTA Section 5307